xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 Replication files for the peer review responses are available from xander.abajian@gmail.com on request.

-## Requirements
+## Setup

 Scripts in this repository are written in a combination of Stata and R. Throughout this document, it is assumed that the replicator operates from a working directory containing all the necessary files and folders detailed in the structure below.
-Most importantly, a replicator must donwload the associated data repository from Zenodo.
+Most importantly, a replicator must download the associated data repository from Zenodo at [https://doi.org/10.5281/zenodo.10476310.](https://doi.org/10.5281/zenodo.10476310).

 ## Requirements

 All programs are run in the following versions of these applications:

 * Stata: Stata/SE 18.0 for Mac
-* R: RStudio 2022.12.0+353
+* R: R version 4.2.3

-and were executed on Mac OS 14.5 (23F79).
+and were executed on Mac OS 14.5 (Sonoma -- 23F79).

+Running the Stata scripts requires

+* CROSSFOLD
+* GTOOLS
+* PALETTES
+* REGHDFE
+* FTOOLS
+* SHP2DTA
+* SPMAP

 Running the R scripts requires that the following packages are installed: